If you are concerned about your credit score, it may also be worth considering whether taking out this type of loan is a good idea at all.

 No Interest Loan Scheme (NILS)

-The No Interest Loan Scheme (NILS) is an Australian Government-supported program run by Good Shepherd Australia, in collaboration with NAB.
+The No Interest Loan Scheme (NILS) is an Australian Government-supported program run by Good Shepherd Australia, and supported by National Australia Bank (NAB).
 The scheme allows eligible borrowers to take out a loan of up to $1,500 without a credit check, to be spent on essential purchases such as household appliances, educational materials, car repairs and some medical and dental services.
 The money cannot be taken in cash, nor can it be spent on other items like food, rent or bills, the scheme’s website advises.

 There are no credit checks, interest or fees for NILS loans, but there are eligibility criteria.
-Specifically, according to ASIC’s Moneysmart and the NILS website, to get a NILS loan you must:
+Specifically, according to financial regulator ASIC’s Moneysmart website and the NILS website, to get a NILS loan you must:

 - have either a Health Care Card, a Pensioner Concession Card or an income less than $45,000 per year after tax (or $60,000 for couples or people with dependants)

-- have lived at your current or most recent address for more than three months
+- have lived at your current or previous address for at least three months

 - be able to show that you can repay the loan.